serverless/components/README.md

     this.state.name = 'myComponent'
     await this.save()

-    // Here is how to load a child Component via its name in the Registry: let website = await this.load('website')
+    // Here is how to load a child Component via its name in the Registry
+    // Please note that the .load method is NOT an async function. let website = this.load('website')

-    // You can run a method on the child Component, like this: let websiteOutputs = website.deploy({ code: { src: './src' } })
+    // You can run a method on the child Component, like this: let websiteOutputs = await website.deploy({ code: { src: './src' } })

-    // If you are deploying multiple instances of the same Component, include an instance id. let website1 = await this.load('website', 'website1')
+    // If you are deploying multiple instances of the same Component, include an instance id. let website1 = this.load('website', 'website1')
-    let website2 = await this.load('website', 'website2')
+    let website2 = this.load('website', 'website2')
     // Child Components save their state automatically.

     // Here is how you can easily remove a Component.